frankhale/ghosts-of-yarrow/notes/Story.md

 *Actually come to think of it I think I'll hand draw a map and just scan it in as a graphic.*

 ###NOTE: This isn't necessarily meant to read from top to bottom.
+###NOTE: This isn't necessarily meant to read from top to bottom.

 You find yourself in the middle of a field, it's nighttime and you don't